DanielY1783/te_ml/bin/2018_06_27_kmers_hervs_chromehmm/README.txt

-local directory for files to test run on local system.
+local directory for program to test run on local system.

+accre directory for program to run on Vanderbilt accre cluster.